 The only other tool you need is a pen (or even a pencil).
 Many people like to use gel pens or colored pencils, some even use water color paints!
 But to start out, you only need a pen.
 You may also like to get some washi tape which is an attractive self adhesive product that you can use to decorate your pages or stick things in with.

 How to Start

 One good way to view a Bullet Journal is to think of it as a framework that you can move around and change to suit you, to help you organize your present and plan for your future, as well as motivate you to add or remove habits you want to change and helping you create a vision of things you want to do.
-For instance, you might want to lose weight, get more exercise, plan a holiday, or a bathroom remodel, learn a language, plan for a mountain climbing expedition or design a new gizmo.
+For instance, you might want to lose weight, get more exercise, plan a holiday, or a bathroom remodel, learn a language, plan for a mountain climbing expedition, design a new gizmo or improve your intuition.
 The framework uses modules and these modules are the methods that help you organize the different areas of your life, as well as keep your ideas for your next novel, scientific project, personal achievements or great painting.
-One of the advantages to a Bullet Journal will be that you can mix and match modules that will suit your needs and design or get ideas for keeping up your motivation.
+One of the advantages to a Bullet Journal will be that you can mix and match modules that will suit your needs; and design or get ideas for keeping up your motivation.
 The four main modules suggested for beginners include your Index, Your Future Log, Your Monthly Log and Your Daily Log.